f/equiv/README.md

 ![Equiv Logo](https://rawgit.com/f/equiv/master/asset/equiv-logo.svg)

-It finds equivalents of the things, and installs them.
+It finds equivalents of the things.

 The programming world grows so fast. **Loads of packages are being created** day by day.
 And there are **so many programming laguages** around.
 When the developers try